2023 AJLI Mary Harriman Community Leadership Award recipient Julia Meyers

 The Junior League of Birmingham, AL

-Julia Myeyers joined the Junior League of Birmingham, AL, in 2008 and has become an accomplished leader with a fire of inspiration.
+Julia Meyers joined the Junior League of Birmingham, AL, in 2008 and has become an accomplished leader with a fire of inspiration.
 She has inspired the Junior League of Birmingham and people throughout the state of Alabama.
 Julia once said, “Once you find your calling, know your purpose, and never give up.”
 Like Mary Harriman, Julia has relentless drive, passion, and enthusiasm to advocate and protect the most vulnerable.

 In her early League years at the Junior League of Atlanta, she began by rolling up her sleeves and volunteering in the community.
 She worked alongside other Junior League of Atlanta members to serve people experiencing homelessness and abused women and children.
 Then when her beloved brother Paul, a public defender for human trafficking victims, passed away, Julia began the Paul Meyers Foundation, where she continued to serve the community through his legacy of defending victims of human trafficking.
 Continuing his commitment to serving those in need kept her going.